AstarNetwork/astar-docs/docs/integrations/dapp-listing/defillama.md

 };
 ```

-The adapter consists of 3 main sections.
-First, any dependencies we want to use.
+This adapter consists of 3 main sections.
+First, listing any dependencies we want to use.
 Next, an async function containing the code for calculating TVL (where the bulk of the code usually is).
 Finally, the module exports.

 **Line 13 - Input Parameters**

 1. The first param taken by the function (line 13) will be a timestamp.
 In your testing, this will be the current timestamp, but when we backfill chart data for your protocol, past timestamps will also be input.
 2. Next is the mainnet block height corresponding to the timestamp in the first param.

-**Line 15 - Initialising The Balances Object**
+**Line 15 - Initializing The Balances Object**

 SDK adapters always export balance objects, which is a dictionary where all the keys are either token addresses or Coingecko token IDs.
-On this line, we just initialize the balance object to be empty.
+On this line, we initialize the balance object to be empty.

 If a token balance has an address key, the Defi Llama SDK will manage any raw to real amount conversion for you (so you don't need to worry about ERC20 decimals).
 If a token balance has a Coingecko ID key, you will need to process the decimals and use a real token amount in the balances object.

 :::caution
-If you export token addresses in your balances object that isn't on CoinGecko, Defi Llama won't be able to fetch prices for the tokens.
-You can check which addresses are supported by going to the token on CoinGecko and checking the 'Contract' field on the right (pictured above).
+If you export token addresses in your balances object that aren't on CoinGecko, Defi Llama won't be able to fetch prices for the tokens.
+You can check which addresses are supported by visiting the token page on CoinGecko and checking the 'Contract' field on the right (pictured above).
 :::

 **Line 17 - Adding Data To The Balances Object**

-In the SDK we have utilities to add data to the balances dictionary. sdk.util.sumSingleBalance() takes 3 parameters:
+In the SDK there are utilities to add data to the balances dictionary. sdk.util.sumSingleBalance() takes 3 parameters:

 1. The object you want to add token balances to.
 2. The token key you want to add to.
 We will transform the token address.